Home >> Industrial products >> American ginseng

 American ginseng

-Of the real Ginseng (Panax) there are 2 varieties that are mainly used for medicinal purposes.
+Of the real Ginseng (Panax) there are 2 varieties that are mainly used for salutary purposes.
 The North American Ginseng is called Panax Quinquefolium (also called American ginseng) and the Asian Ginseng is called Panax CA Meyer (also called Panax Ginseng and Korean Ginseng).

 Typically for all the ginseng species of the genus Panax are the presence of the so called ginsenosides; also the active components of American ginseng.